 - Half of the marking is a “model essay”: I am going to be honest with you – I hate model essays.
 I don’t think that they serve any purpose at all in preparation for the exam.
 Just because I can write a Band 9.0 essays doesn’t mean that you can.
 I mean, I am a native speaker with a degree in Applied Linguistics!
 Of course, I have the grammar and lexis to score highly, but I doubt that 1% of IELTS students have the same language tools as I do.
 And there is almost no chance that you and I will have the same ideas and arguments for an essay either.
 So, why do teacher’s offer model essays?
 Because they are quick to write and you can copy and paste them hundreds of times (and so the “length” of the marking is now 7 or 8 pages!)
 So, what do I do if I hate model essays?
 I rewrite my students work in their worn words, so they can see the small changes that they needed to make to move to a 7.0 or higher.

-- The comments tell you that you “have to” do something to achieve a high score: There are very few things you “have to do” in IELTS except to have a position, have paragraphs, join your ideas, and have a conclusion.
-There is no ONE correct way to organise an IELTS essay.
+- The comments tell you that you “have to” do something to achieve a high score: There is no ONE correct way to organise an IELTS essay.
 There are no words that are banned by examiners or that automatically give you a low score.
-In the same way, there are grammar structures that automatically give you a high score.
-When a student emails me to say “My teacher says I must have three paragraphs”, or “My teacher says that you can’t start my essay with ‘nowadays’”, or “My teacher says that you have to use the passive to get a high score for grammar”, all I hear is huge alarm hells ringing in my head.
+In the same way, there are no grammar structures that automatically give you a high score.
+When a student emails me to say “My teacher says I must have three paragraphs”, or “My teacher says that you can’t start my essay with ‘nowadays‘”, or “My teacher says that you have to use the passive to get a high score for grammar”, all I hear is huge alarm hells ringing in my head.
 Why?
 Because there are hundreds of ways to write an IELTS essay to get a high score.
 In my experience, only weak teachers who want you to pay for their “special method” tell students that there is only “one way”.
 My advice would be to avoid them.

 Don’t know what the band descriptors are?
-Then download my FREE ebook to find out what they are and why they are so important!
-Plus, listen to Nick and I discuss the most common errors that student make in writing here:
+Then to Nick and I discuss the most common errors that student make in writing here:

 If you enjoyed this short lesson, you can find all of our video lessons on our main website www.myieltsclassroom.com, which is where you can also sign up for our IELTS essay correction service or book a 1-2-1 speaking lesson with Nick or Shelly. 🚀